joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 ## Future work
-The current code is ugly (and not hard!), I'll likely to a much clearer and more fully featured version for the Autumn Term classes.
+The original  code was ugly (and not hard!), I built a clearer and more fully featured version for the Autumn Term 2024 classes.
+There is a lot still to do though.

 I'd like to get the code to work on a proper sever so that the I could see the map being built up in real time as the students filled in their answers.
 That would tighten up the feedback loop considerably.
 I'd also like the interface with Moodle to be much more clean and automatic.